Kwangyun/Kwangyun.github.io/_posts/2023-05-22-BruteForce.md

 ## Outline

-The goal of this write-up is to document a brute force attack performed against the login system of DVWA(Dam Vulernable Web Application).
-The objective of this attack was to gain unauthorized admin access through brute forcing password against the `admin` account.
-This was conducted as a group-study project for Groot Security. \
+The goal of this write-up is to document a brute force attack performed against the login system of DVWA (Damn Vulnerable Web Application).
+The objective of this attack was to gain unauthorized admin access through brute-forcing passwords against the `admin` account.
+This was conducted as a individual study project hosted by [Grootboan Security](https://security.grootboan.com/). \
 The writeup discusses the following content:

 1. **Vulnerabiltiy Explanation**